Diamond Sunrise

 Every member of Diamond Sunrise, regardless of level, holds these rights:

 1. Right to Practice.
-No member may be prevented from practicing the techniques they have been taught, except through formal removal proceedings.
+No member may be prevented from practicing the techniques they have been taught, except through formal removal proceedings or a lawful emergency suspension as described in Article IV, Section 4.
+Emergency suspensions are temporary and subject to mandatory review.

 2. Right to Privacy.
 A member's personal information, application responses, reflections, and practice experiences are confidential.
 Disclosure without consent is a violation of the Five Principles.

 4. Right to Challenge.
-Any member may challenge any action on the grounds that it violates the Five Principles.
+Any member may challenge any action on the grounds that it violates the Five Principles or the Inviolable Behavioral Standards.
 Such challenges trigger mandatory review.

 5. Right to Leave.
 Any member may withdraw from Diamond Sunrise at any time.
-Departure carries no penalty, judgment, or retaliation.
+Departure carries no penalty, judgment, or retaliation, subject to the conditions on Leave of Absence in Article III, Section 2b.

 6. Right to Data.
 Any member may request a copy of all data Diamond Sunrise holds about them, and may request deletion upon departure.